JiraJedi/jirajedi.github.io/_posts/jira-update-field-when-specific-comment-made.md

 toc: true
 beforetoc:
 ---
-## Problem
+## Use Case
-As a Product Owner, I would like Jira to store infomrtionat
+As a Product Owner, I would like when a comment is added to an issue, if it starts with a given value, its contents will be copied to a custom field

 ### **Steps**: